AdeoluwaO/pixely/README.md

 to give you access to the Api can be removed later

 ## Getting Started
+Please note application can be slow because it's in debug mode

 Open root directory and run "flutter run" an apk file will be installed named Pixely(app name)